Priyavarman007/Priyavarman-s-Portfolio/README.md

 # Priyavarman - Data Analyst & Data Engineer Portfolio
 ## About
 Hi, I'm Priyavarman!
-Welcome to my data analyst portfolio!
+Welcome to my data analyst & Engineer portfolio!
 I am a highly motivated and detail-oriented individual with a strong educational background in Computer Science, having earned my Bachelor of Science degree in the Computer Engineering Technology.
 Throughout my academic journey, I developed a keen interest in leveraging data to derive meaningful insights, which led me to specialize in data analysis.

+I have a strong passion for data engineering, particularly in building and optimizing ETL pipelines and leveraging tools such as Python, SQL, Snowflake, AWS and Apache Airflow.
+I am also keen on creating impactful data visualizations using Tableau and working with scalable data infrastructure technologies like Spark and Redshift.

 Check out my projects to see how I analyze data, work with Python and SQL, and create visualizations using tools like Power BI and Tableau.
 Each project reflects my passion for turning data into meaningful insights!